pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 Note when installing `omc3`, required packages such as `tfs-pandas` are automatically fetched from PyPi.
-Furhtermore, additional required packages for run the unittest, such as `pytest`, are also installed.
+Furthermore, additional required packages for running the unittests, such as `pytest`, are also installed.
 To run the tests, run
 ```
 python -m pytest ./omc3/tests